RitaPDX/Sample-Java-Code/README.md

 # Sample-Java-Code
 These are samples of Test Automation Java code.
-These were originally developed for a WebApp using Selenium, TestNG, and IntelliJ IDEA
+I developed them for a WebApp I was testing.
+I made use of Selenium, TestNG, and IntelliJ IDEA to architect the framework and execute the tests.